-Lead Agencies are required to establish and periodically revise a sliding-fee scale for CCDF families that varies based on income and the size of the family to determine each family's contribution (i.e., copayment) that is not a barrier to families receiving CCDF funds (658E(c)(5)).
-In addition to income and the size of the family, the Lead Agency may use other factors when determining family contributions/copayments.
-Lead Agencies, however, may NOT use cost of care or amount of subsidy payment in determining co-payments (98.45(k)(2)).
+Lead Agencies are required to establish and periodically revise a sliding-fee scale for CCDF families that varies based on income and the size of the family to determine each family's contribution (i.e., co-payment) that is not a barrier to families receiving CCDF funds (658E(c)(5)).
+In addition to income and the size of the family, the Lead Agency may use other factors when determining family contributions/co-payments.
 Questions 3.2.1 through 3.2.4 address co-payments during the initial/entry-eligibility period.

-To help families transition off child care assistance, Lead Agencies may gradually adjust co-pay amounts for families determined to be eligible under a graduated phase-out.
+To help families transition off of child care assistance, Lead Agencies may gradually adjust copay amounts for families determined to be eligible under a graduated phase-out.
 Question 3.2.5 addresses co-payments during the graduated phase-out period.

-3.2.1 CCDF payments according to family size
+3.2.1 Provide the CCDF co-payments in the chart below according to family size for one child in care.

-Provide the CCDF co-payments in the chart below according to family size for one child in care a.
+a.
 Complete the chart based on the most populous area of the state or territory (defined as the area serving the highest number of CCDF children, aligned to the response provided in 3.1.3 e).